m4mb01t4l14n0/draft-ietf-pluggable-transports/draft-irtf-oliver-pluggable-transports.md

 with a well defined and standardized configuration and management interface.
 Any application code that implements the interfaces as specified in this document will be able to use all spec compliant Pluggable Transports.

-# Conventions and Definitions

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{!RFC8174}}
-when, and only when, they appear in all capitals, as shown here.

 # Background